oliverhext/py3PentTest/README.md

 Amend the setup.py file to include the python script you wish to make the exe file

+From the WINDOWS COMMAND LINE TO BUILD AN EXW

 ``python setup.py build``

 Check the build directory